Skip to main content

 Select which entity types to detect and configure how each one is handled in the output—either replaced with a mask token (anonymization) or substituted with a synthetic value (augmentation).
 Step 3 – Select sensitive entity types and configure mask tokens The full set of supported entity types is organized by category:

-Person Name, Date of Birth, Date, Age, Gender, Nationality, Ethnicity, Marital Status
+First Name, Last Name, Date of Birth, Date, Age, Gender, Nationality, Race / Ethnicity, Marital Status

-Email, Phone Number, Address, ZIP Code, City, State, Country
+Email, Phone Number, Street Address, Postal / ZIP Code, City, State, Country

 Medical Record Number, Diagnosis, Medication, Health Plan Number, Patient ID, Lab Result

-For anonymization, each selected type maps to a mask token in the output—for example, person_name → <NAME> or date_of_birth → <DOB>.
+For anonymization, each selected type maps to a mask token in the output—for example, first_name → <FIRST NAME> or date_of_birth → <DOB>.
 You can customize the mask token for each type.
 For augmentation, detected values are replaced with synthetic equivalents that preserve the format and context of the original.

 Step 4: Review & submit

 Review your full configuration before submitting.
-The summary shows the job name, dataset, detection method, confidence threshold, evaluation judge, and all selected entity types with their configured transforms (mask tokens for anonymization, or synthetic replacement rules for augmentation).
-Step 4 – Review and submit the anonymization job After submission, the job processes in the background.
+The summary shows your full configuration—dataset, detection method, threshold, evaluation model, and all selected entity types with their masks or replacement rules.
+Step 4 – Review and submit the anonymization job After submission, the job runs in the background.
 You can monitor progress on the job detail page.